 I live downtown in the city of Washington DC.
 While I love the energy and the ability to walk nearly everywhere, there are some downsides relative to living in the suburbs, like a heightened risk of crime.
-One night a couple of years ago, my family accidentally left a back window in our house open just a crack.
+One night a few years ago, my family accidentally left a back window in our house open just a crack.

 The next morning I found the same window gaping wide open, the screen sliced by a knife, and a couple of pieces of old electronics missing.
 I was grateful that our family was safe and that nothing irreplaceable had been stolen from our home.
 But there was a second and quite upsetting problem: our two Siamese cats, brothers Nico and Blue, were missing.